Concord Township, Delaware County, Pennsylvania: Transportation

 As of 2020, there were 85.62 mi of public roads in Concord Township, of which 30.23 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 55.39 mi were maintained by the township.

 U.S. Route 1, U.S. Route 202 and U.S. Route 322 all intersect along the west edge of Concord Township.
 From that point, US 202 heads south along the Wilmington-West Chester Pike across the southwestern portion of the township, and heads north concurrent with US 322 along the northwestern border.
 US 1 and US 322 head eastward from their junction with US 202 along Baltimore Pike, with US 1 continuing northeastward across the northern portion of the township and US 322 breaking off to the southeast along Conchester Highway through the central and eastern portions of the township.
-Pennsylvania Route 491 follows Naamans Creek Road along a east-west alignment across the southern portion of the township, terminating at US 202.
+Pennsylvania Route 491 follows Naamans Creek Road along an east-west alignment across the southern portion of the township, terminating at US 202.